 - Mixing spoon or spatula

-- Turn your slow-cooked eggs into a complete breakfast scramble with potatoes, meat and seasonings.
+You can turn your slow-cooked eggs into a complete breakfast casserole by adding potatoes, meat and seasonings.
 Grease the slow cooker then add layers of frozen hashbrown potatoes, onions, cheese, bacon, ham, sausage or whatever other ingredients you desire.
 Repeat the layers until you have the desired amount.
-Pour your egg mixture over the top and cook for 3 to 8 hours, depending on size.
-Fluff up with a fork before serving.
-If cooking overnight, do not be surprised if you cannot sleep due to aroma of your breakfast cooking.
+Pour your egg mixture over the top and cook on Low for 3 to 8 hours, depending on the casserole's size.